Best new movies and TV shows on iTunes

 Best new movies on iTunes

-This week in movies starts with Denial, which follows the true-to-life story of a lawyer the must prove that the Holocaust took place.
-You can also pick up The Accountant starring Ben Affleck.
-The HD discounts this week continue to see recent releases, including Bridget Jones's Baby, Hell or High Water, and The Nice Guys available for under $10.
-The Movie of the Week is The Shallows, which is available for a $0.99 rental and a $9.99 purchase.
+This week in movies begins with Beauty and the Beast, Disney's live-action adaptation of its classic animated film.
+You can also check out Life, a sci-fi horror film about a group of astronauts that discover a horrifying organism from another planet.
+The HD discounts this week focus on award-winning movies, with films like La La Land, Hidden Figures, and Arrival on sale for under $10.
+The Movie of the Week is Moonlight, which is available for a $0.99 rental and a $9.99 purchase.

 Best new TV shows on iTunes

-Our look at this week's TV starts with new episodes of Modern Family, Vikings, and The Walking Dead.
-Ahead of the Season 4 premiere this weekend, Sherlock fans can get their hands on the season pass for $19.99.
-This week, get discounts on kids shows, with collections of episodes of Peppa Pig, Tom & Jerry, Sofia the First, and more on sale for under $5.
+Our look at this week's TV starts with new episodes of Gotham, Better Call Saul, and The President Show.
+You can now get the pass for season two of Wynonna Earp for $19.99 ahead of its premiere this Friday, June 9.
+This week, get discounts on epic TV miniseries and shows, with programs like The Last Kingdom, Rome, Mars, and more on sale for under $10.

-- The Walking Dead - Hearts Still Beating - $2.99 - Download Now
+- The President Show - Dr. Michael Eric Dyson - $2.99 - Download Now

 Check in next week for more in movies and TV from the iTunes Store.